Setting up 64-bit DSNs for PO/IV for use with Crystal Reports 2020

 • Timberline Office Data PO - equivalent to Timberline Office Data IV

-3. The names of these DSNs are among those used by various canned PO/IV reports.
-But, as these are 32-bit DSNs, they cannot be used by Crystal Reports 2020 (unlike Crystal Reports 2016 and earlier which were 32-bit applications that did make use of them).
+4. The names of these DSNs are among those used by various canned PO/IV reports.
+Crystal Reports 2020 can't use these DSNs.

 For all four of the User DSNs listed above: